 Thigh Lift Costs

 According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for a Thigh Lift in 2020 was $5,355.
 This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.

 The total fee for a Thigh Lift can vary considerably depending on the region of the country, the extent of the procedure and your specific needs as a patient.
 The cost of a Thigh Lift is usually not covered by health insurance, as it is considered to be a cosmetic procedure.

 Thigh Lift Consultation

-If you decide that you might benefit from a Thigh Lift, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-During this meeting, you will be examined by the doctor and discuss your options in detail.
+If you are considering an Thigh Lift, the first step is to schedule a consultation with a plastic surgeon.
+During your consultation, the surgeon will examine your case and discuss your options in detail.
 Be sure to ask any questions you have about Thigh Lifts and your expectations for the procedure.

 The surgeon should fully address all of your questions and offer advice on how to achieve your desired results.
 He or she should give you the full details of the procedure, including the benefits, risks, costs and recovery time.
 Be sure to ask for before and after photos of the surgeon's recent Thigh Lift patients.